What is 5 of 20? Deconstructing Fractions, Percentages, and Ratios

 Visual Representation:

 Visualizing fractions can greatly aid understanding.
-You can represent 5/20 (or 1/4) using a diagram.
+Even so, you can represent 5/20 (or 1/4) using a diagram.
 A simple rectangle divided into 20 equal parts, with 5 parts shaded, would clearly show the fraction.
 Alternatively, a circle divided into four quarters, with one quarter shaded, would illustrate the simplified fraction 1/4.

 2. 5 of 20 as a Percentage: Converting Fractions to Percentages